U.S. Route 231 in Kentucky

-U.S. Route 231 (US 231) in Kentucky runs 114 mi from the Tennessee state line near Adolphus to the William H. Natcher Bridge on the Ohio River (Indiana state line) near Rockport, Indiana.
-It crosses the state mainly in the west-central region, traversing Allen, Warren, Butler, Ohio, and Daviess Counties.
+U.S. Route 231 (US 231) in Kentucky runs 114 mi from the Tennessee state line near Adolphus to the William H. Natcher Bridge on the Ohio River near Rockport, Indiana.
+It crosses the state mainly in the west-central region, traversing Allen, Warren, Butler, Ohio, and Daviess counties.

 Route description

 Running concurrently with U.S. Route 31E for its first 8.607 mi in Kentucky, US 231/31E enters the state from Sumner County, Tennessee, and into Allen County.
 The two routes separate on the west side of Scottsville after the KY 100 junction.
 US 231 turns northwestward onto a four-lane highway on its way into Warren County, and into Bowling Green.
 Just before entering the city, US 231 crosses the southern terminus of KY 9007, a short connector providing access to I-65 and I-165.
 US 231 crosses I-65 in the Greenwood neighborhood of Bowling Green, US 31W and US 68 within city limits, and I-165 on the northwestern edge of the city.

 US 231 reaches Butler County to cross I-165 for a second time, and runs concurrently with KY 79 on the southern end of Morgantown.
 On the northern end of Morgantown, KY 70 joins in on the concurrency as US 231, KY 79, and KY 70 cross the Green River.
 Both state routes separate from US 231 in the Aberdeen area before crossing the I-165 for a third time before entering Ohio County.
 US 231 meets U.S. Route 62 in the Beaver Dam/Hartford area after crossing the Wendell H. Ford Western Kentucky Parkway on the south side of Beaver Dam.

 US 231 goes further north into Daviess County to join up with US 60 (Wendell H. Ford Expressway) to bypass Owensboro.
 US 60 splits from US 231 before leaving the state via the William H. Natcher Bridge going into Spencer County, Indiana.